Description

 Is there WiFi and plugs?

-Yes, there is WiFi service in the shelters but it is not included in the price, it is paid directly in each refuge.
-The price may vary according to time and speed.
+Yes, there is WiFi service in the refuges but it is not included in the price, it is paid directly in each refuge.
+The price may vary depending on the time and speed.

-You can use the sockets available in the common areas of the refuges.
+You can use the power outlets available in the common areas of the refuges.
 However, we recommend that you carry charged external batteries.

 Can I leave part of my luggage in some of the refuges while I do the circuit?